 What are the rules regarding preparing and selling food ourselves?

 Temporary food permits are required when serving perishable foods at an event.
-To apply for a temporary food permit, please complete the Environmental Health & Safety's Food Safety e-learning course.
+Only authorized signers can apply for temporary food permits and only authorized signers can reserve space on Ring Road.
+To apply for a temporary food permit, please complete the Environmental Health & Safety\'s Food Safety e-learning course.
 Do not take the UCI Safety Training Self-Assessment.
-Should you have any questions or concerns, please contact Jim Pack at email@example.com or (949) 824-4170.
+Should you have any questions or concerns, please contact Alan Sahussanun at firstname.lastname@example.org or (949) 824-0155.

 If I spend money, can I get reimbursed?

 It is not recommended to spend money without prior approval from your organization.
-However, your organization may reimburse you for certain purchase with prior approval and proper receipts.
+However, your organization may reimburse you for certain purchases with prior approval and proper receipts.

 How can we pay for our Student Center & Event Services reservation bills?

-Authorized signers who make reservations for their Registered Campus Organizations will have three options to paying for reservation fees incurred during an event:
+Authorized signers who make reservations for their registered campus organizations will have three options to pay for reservation fees incurred during an event:

 2) Organizations may pay with their ASUCI Club Account by obtaining SCS # (bring your Student Center & Event Services reservation to the ASUCI Business Office.
 ASUCI will connect your reservation number to a SCS# and Student Center & Event Services will send the final invoice to ASUCI instead of the authorized signer who made the reservation).

-After making the reservation with the Student Center & Event Services, the authorized signer must go directly to ASUCI to request a SCS#.
+After making the reservation with Student Center & Event Services, the authorized signer must go directly to ASUCI to request a SCS#.
 If this process is not completed within one business day, the authorized signer may be billed through their individual Zot Bill account.
-Reservations on Zot Bills will incur a $.50 processing fee.
+Reservations on Zot Bill will incur a $.50 processing fee.
 In addition, if the balance is not paid within 30 days, a $20.00 late fee will be applied and may potentially affect an individual's enrollment in courses and financial aid.
 If the authorized signer does not pay up front or through ASUCI, the individual will be billed for the reservation directly to their Zot Bill.
-Reservations on Zot Bills will incur a $.50 processing fee.
-In addition, if the balance is not paid within 30 days, a $20.00 late fee will be applied and may potentially affect an individual's enrollment in courses and financial aid.
 Authorized signers should contact Student Center & Event Services at (949) 824-5252 or visit their office on the 3rd floor of the Student Center (above the West food courts).

-Can my groups use the UCI name and logos?
+Can my organization use the UCI name and logos?

 Should we have an advisor?

 It is highly encouraged that campus organizations avail themselves of a faculty or staff advisor.
-Inquire with Student Life & Leadership (formerly known as the Office of the Dean of Students) for more information or assistance on how to secure an advisor.
+Inquire with Student Life & Leadership for more information or assistance on how to secure an advisor.

 What kinds of things should an advisor do and not do?

 Each organization should meet with their advisor at the beginning of the year to determine expectations of the advisor.
-Please note that an advisor may not vote in the organization's matters, hold office or unduly influence decisions of the student organization.
+Please remember that an advisor provides guidance to the organization.
+An advisor should not: vote in the organization's matters, be a supervisor to any of the organization's leadership, attempt to reserve venue spaces for the organization, or hold an office within the organization.
+An advisor should not unduly influence decisions of the organization.

 Can we affiliate with an off campus group?

 Yes.
 Several campus organizations associate with different types of off campus groups such as non-profits, commercial companies, social organizations, etc. While it is fine to do so, it is also important to be aware of the type of role the off campus group will play in your organization.
-For advising on off campus affiliation, you can visit the CORE Consultants in the CORE Office (3rd Floor of the UCI Student Center) or Student Life & Leadership (formerly known as the Office of the Dean of Students).
 We also suggest that the leaders of your organization should be clear about your relationship and expectations of one another.
-You should also note that if you co-sponsor an event with an off-campus group, you may incur higher costs for renting space on campus for your event.
+You should note that if you co-sponsor an event with an off-campus group, you may incur higher costs for renting space on campus for your event.
 Please visit Student Center & Event Services for more information about reserving space on campus.